brian-canyon/tableau_api_development/README.md

 The bulk of this project will focus on migrating data from one Tableau enviroment to another.
 This should provide a framework for anyone looking to migrate enviroments themselves and wants a bit more customizability.

+While Tableau does support documentation for this library, the amount of code snip examples are few and far between.
+Specifically in situations where elements of a Tableau server want to be copied to a different enviroment, this project should provide the reader with an extensive blueprint of what is possible.